Gottschalk125/FirstLittleBot/README.md

 Lets see whats gonna happen here
-Not finished yet, please don't use it at the moment MISSING
+Not finished yet, please don't use it at the moment
-DOCKER COMMANDS
-HOW TO START THE SKRIPT
-REQUIERMENTS
-RESTRUCTURING
-WORK IN PROGRESS
-MAYBE REWORK
-MAYBE MACHINE LEARNING FOR DECIDING WHICH SHARE WOULD BE NICE Parallel working and trading different share

 # Bot for trading
 Because im a kinda lazy guy when it comes to invest and search for the best place to park your money.